Mar Sabor and Mar Proth

-The two bishops are said to have died in Kerala and have been considered as saints by the Jacobite Syrian Church and Malankara Orthodox Syrian Church.
+The two bishops are said to have died in Kerala and have been considered as saints by the Syro–malabar Church, Jacobite Syriac Orthodox Church and Malankara Orthodox Syrian Church.

 Veneration

 Sabor and Aproth were highly venerated in India among the Saint Thomas Christian community.
 A number of churches including Kottakkavu, Udayamperur, Kayamkulam, Kollam and Kothanallur, were dedicated to these saints.

-MS Vatican Syriac N. iv., which is dated to 1556 and written in the Kottakkavu Kandīshā Church, has the following colophon in folio 278:
+MS Vatican Syriac N. iv., which is dated to 1556 and written in the Kottakkavu Church, has the following colophon in folio 278: